-Specific meanings to particular words used in an agreement to avoid ambiguity in a separate definitions section.
-Some terms are defined in the body of the document; these are included in the definitions section with a cross-reference to the sections where the terms are defined.
+Specific meanings to particular words used in the agreement to avoid ambiguity.
+Some terms are defined in the body of the document; these are included in the definitions section with a cross-reference to the section where the term is defined.